Exploring today's technology for tomorrow's possibilities

 These are the most important factors in making your decision about buying the best laptop for computer science (as well as the best laptop for computer science majors).

 Compiling and testing code is a processor-intensive task.
 You’ll also want to have a dual-boot setup that will run Windows and Linux.
-For this reason, you’ll want an Intel® Core processor setup over an AMD® one
+For this reason, you’ll want an Intel® Core processor setup over an AMD® one, when possible, for the best Linux support.
+And remember, in a dual-boot setup, the rule is to always install Linux after Windows.

 While you may be able to make do with an Intel Core i5, we recommend that you target an i7 for best results when you shop for your laptop for programming.